semiralharbi/Quiz/README.md

 also changing the name of the button after you click on it.

 ## How to use
 Click on the button "Przełącz na tryb nocny" at the left on the top of the page to switch into night mode.
-After you click on button you will notice that the name has changed into "Przełącz na tryb dzienny".
+After clicking you will notice that the name of the button has changed into "Przełącz na tryb dzienny".